SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 With so many excellent PHP frameworks, any new project has to justify its existence by delivering dictinctive and compelling benefits.

+### Bringing the ease of desktop development to the web

 Our inspiration has been desktop GUI frameworks such as Cocoa, QT and .Net.
-Compared to mainstream PHP frameworks, these offer a notably easier route to building rich applications:
+Compared to mainstream PHP frameworks, these offer a notably easier route to building rich data-driven applications:

 * They abstract away most of the complexity of full-featured GUIs without sacrificing flexibility, freeing the developer to focus on business functionality rather than low-level nuts and bolts
 * You do your work in a single language and access the framework functionality through a single API